FixelAlgorithmsTeam/fixel/_posts/2018-07-30-fixel-fft-wizard-1-ps.md

 There are many applications for the DFT in Image Processing.
 For instance, [Frequency Separation](https://fstoppers.com/post-production/ultimate-guide-frequency-separation-technique-8699), which is highly popular among Retouchers, can be easily analyzed (Implemented) using DFT.
 Actually many filters (See for instance ) can (Or are) be implemented in the frequency domain which under some conditions is more efficient (Faster).
-for instance have a look at [`Custom Filter`](https://helpx.adobe.com/photoshop-elements/using/filters-1.html#custom_filters) in Adobe Photoshop.
+For instance have a look at [`Custom Filter`](https://helpx.adobe.com/photoshop-elements/using/filters-1.html#custom_filters) in Adobe Photoshop.

 [Affinity Photo](https://affinity.serif.com/en-us/photo/) even use FFT for Denoising (See [FFT Denoise](https://www.youtube.com/watch?v=6wfeMGwcF0c&t=6s), Though it is more periodic pattern suppression, see below).